OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 We recommend using JSON autogeneration when possible instead of creating your own JSON file.
 Autogeneration is less prone to user error and the `yo office` scaffolded files already include this.
 For more information on JSDoc tags and the JSON autogeneration process, see [Autogenerate JSON metadata for custom functions](custom-functions-json-autogeneration.md).

-However, you can make a custom functions project from scratch; it requires that you:
+However, you can make a custom functions project from scratch but it requires you to:

 - Write your JSON file.
 - Check that your manifest file is connected to your JSON file.